Educate. Celebrate. Urban.

 You’ve always wondered whether you would make a good teacher.
 You’re dedicated, caring, resilient, and committed to lifelong learning.
 Working with adolescents intrigues you.
 You are concerned about the compelling realities facing students in today's urban schools and wonder how you might be part of the solution.
 The University of Michigan-Flint’s Master of Arts with Secondary Certification (MAC) program wants you.

 The Detroit Teacher Project (MAC), is for aspiring teachers who have a bachelor’s degree from an accredited institution and are interested in earning a master's degree with teacher certification.
-This full-time program is taught completely on-site in six Detroit-area high schools with experiences in those high schools throughout the two-year program.
+This full-time program is taught on-site in eight Detroit-area high schools with experiences in those high schools throughout the two-year program.
 Graduates of the program receive their master’s degree and are eligible for teacher certification in Michigan.

 What Sets UM-Flint's Education with Secondary Certification (MAC) Program Apart?

 - UM-Flint’s Master of Arts with Secondary Teacher Certification (MAC) is an innovative, clinically-based program designed to prepare you for a career encountering the unique challenges and rewards of teaching in the small urban high school environment.

 - The cohort design provides a support structure of peers.

 - Its focus is on experience-based learning is intended to explicitly link theory with practice through immersion in the urban high school setting.

 - You will begin the program by working alongside experienced teachers, while gradually increasing your opportunity and responsibility for teaching in the high school classroom.

 - The robust emphasis on field experience is coupled with seminars offered in a mixed-mode format (both online and face-to-face).

 - Field experiences, 10-12 hours per week, are arranged by you and your coaching teacher.